-Eboni Webb

-PSY.D.
+Eboni Webb, PSY.D.

 earned her doctorate of Clinical Psychology from the Minnesota school of Professional Psychology.
 Dr. Webb began her clinical work as assistant clinical director and program director at Mental Health Systems in Minnesota, a large clinic specializing in Dialectical Behavior Therapy (DBT).
 She has extensively practiced DBT developing two special treatment programs for clients with developmental disabilities and borderline-intellectual functioning.
-She continues to serve as an advisor to the Dialectical Behavior Therapy National Certification and Accreditation Association (DBTNCAA).
+She continues to serve as an advisor to the Dialectical Behavior Therapy National Certification and Accreditation Association (DBTNCAA), and has conducted DBT trainings internationally.

-The Neuropsychology of Emotional Disorders:
+The Neuropsychology of Emotional Disorders: A Framework for Effective

-A Framework for Effective Interventions
+Interventions